sictweb/bti425-2020/notes/data-assoc-subdocs-how-to.md

 In this scenario, assume that there is an existing "business" document, with one or more embedded "department" subdocuments.
 Now, you want to add another "department" to the collection of subdocuments.

-Is this a pure "add new" or "post".
+Is this a pure "add new" or "post" task?
 No.

 The hint is in the scenario - we want to modify an *existing "business" document*.
-As a result, it will be an "edit existing" task, so the `server.js` Express.js method will be `.put()`.
+As a result, it will be an "edit existing" task, so the `server.js` Express.js method will be `put()`.

 The data that we are sending *must* include the identifier for the existing "business" document, which can be part of the route/URL.
-And, we must send the "business" document that is to be added.
+And, we must send the "business" document that is to be added in the request body.

-In `server.js`, the route listener function will look something like this.
+In `server.js`, the route listener function will look something like the following.
 Notice that we will call the `manager.js` method with two arguments:

 ```js
 app.put("/api/businesses/:id/add-department", (req, res) => {